-If you play mostly vinyl, you’ll need to think about whether you want a turntable or stereo amplifier with a phono stage, or will buy the latter separately – a stand-alone phono stage will ensure greater versatility when upgrading in the future.
+If you play mostly vinyl, you’ll need to think about whether you want a turntable or stereo amplifier with an integrated phono stage, or will buy the latter separately – a standalone phono stage will ensure greater versatility when upgrading in the future.

 You might also have space restrictions.
 If you haven’t room for multiple components, you’ll need to consider if you can pool certain functions (such as a turntable with built-in phono stage, a ready-made system with amplifier and CD player combined, or active speakers) to reduce the number of boxes in your set-up.

 This needn’t affect the quality of your system, and it isn’t a decision that needs be made solely on space, but think carefully about which parts you’re most likely to upgrade – it'll help to future-proof your system.

 Stereo speakers react differently depending on their position in a room, and on how close they are to each other and to any walls – so the best-sounding pair when listening at a dealership might not be the best-sounding pair when you get them home.